 Jennie and Barney share a low-key father, Schoggi.
 Her mother at Windsor Creek Labradoodles in southeast Pennsylvania is Zara.

 Jennie and her four litter-mates were conceived in late May and born Aug.
 2, 2017.
 All have a few white markings; she’s mostly caramel-colored, while the other four are dark chocolate.
 (Photos by Windsor Creek Labradoodles.)

 She came to D.C.
 Oct.
 5, 2017, riding part way on my shoulders.

 Though Barney has grumbled and growled at Jennie’s incursions, he made sure to show her his big chewing stick (below) in hopes that she’ll chase him.

 Jennie may be smarter than her big brother, or at least more adept at applying her skills to meet her objectives, vision and mission.
 She understood immediately that the side door and back door of our house go to the same place — i.e., outdoors.
 Barney figured that out months later and still enjoys replicating the experience.

-In these puppies, the Paul Newman eyes are temporary.
-If Jennie follows Barney’s inheritance, her eyes will turn to gold over time.
+In these puppies, the Paul Newman eyes (below) are temporary.
+Jennie’s eyes are turning gold.

 Barney’s first year with us.